 The Group's investment properties consist of an office unit and two car parking spaces in the Philippines.
-The Group's investment properties were revalued on 31 December 2024 based on valuations performed by Concord-E Valuation Services, Inc., independent professionally qualified valuers, at HK\$2,775,000.
-Each year, management of the Group decide to appoint which external valuer to be responsible for the external valuations of the Group's properties.
+The Group's investment properties were revalued on 31 December 2022 based on valuations performed by Aceland Property Valuers, Inc., independent professionally qualified valuers, at HK\$2,919,000.
+Each year, the management of the Group decide to appoint which external valuer to be responsible for the external valuations of the Group's properties.
 Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
-Management of the Group have discussion with the valuer on the valuation assumptions and valuation results when the valuation is performed for annual financial reporting.
+The management of the Group have discussions with the valuer on the valuation assumptions and valuation results when the valuation is performed for annual financial reporting.